-Should an oven fire occur, close the oven door and turn off the oven.
-If the fire continues, throw baking soda on the fire or use a fire extinguisher.
-DO NOT put water or flour on the fire.
+CAUTION Should an oven fire occur, close the oven door and turn off the oven.
+If the fire or flour on the fire.
 Flour may be explosive.

 Storing Broiler Pan & Grids

 Set broiler pan and grid on the supports and slide back.